Ertz accounts for 3 TDs, K-State tops Texas A&M 33-28

 Kansas State tied it when Ertz connected with Byron Pringle and he dashed down the field for a 79-yard touchdown run later in the first quarter.

 The Wildcats took the lead when Ertz stiff-armed Justin Evans on a 5-yard touchdown run early in the second quarter.
-But Garrett blocked the extra point to make it 13-7.
+But Myles Garrett blocked the extra point to make it 13-7.

 A 3-yard reception by Ricky Seals-Jones put A&M back on top 14-13 soon after that.
 But Kansas State regained the lead with a 40-yard field goal before pushing the lead to 23-14 on a 52-yard run by Dominique Heath just before halftime.